dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 prompt$
 ```

-Aside: it's possible to combine the basic flags into one argument: `ls -la`
+Aside: it's possible to combine the basic flags into one argument: `ls -la`.

+**The Listing Format**

-The first column in the long listing shows the permissions for each file, specifying who is allowed to read, write, and execute it.
+The first column in the listing shows the permissions for each file, specifying who is allowed to read, write, and execute it.
-More on permissions later.

 The second column specifies the number of "links" to the file.
-Again, we'll defer discussion of links for now.
+We'll defer discussion of these two items for now.

 The third and fourth columns specify the owner of the file and the owner's group.
-In the Cloud0 environment these will always by `ubuntu`.
+In the Cloud9 environment these will always be
+`ubuntu`.

-The fifth column is the sie of the file in bytes and the other columns list the last time the file was modified.
+The fifth column is the size of the file in bytes.
+Tthe other columns list the last time the file was modified.

+**The Parent Directory**

-There are two special entries, `.` and `..`:
+There are two special entries in the listing, `.` and `..`.
+These are considered "hidden" files, so they only appear when you run `ls`
+with the `-a` option.

   - `.` is a shorthand reference to the current directory, in this case `/home/ubuntu/workspace/Project1`
   - `..` always references the parent directory, which is `/home/ubuntu/workspace`